Uncover the future of SPARC Emulation with Charon SSP.

 Cons:

-It’s a legacy system modernization approach of restructuring and optimizing the existing code without changing its existing behavior.
+It’s the legacy system modernization approach of restructuring and optimizing the existing code without changing its current behavior.
 Refactoring enhances system flexibility, allowing for easier adaptation to current conditions.
-Companies transitioning from containers to microservices are advised to use this strategy.
-Some changes are small, others large.
-But all contribute to a more robust system.

 Pros: